KQM-git/TCL/docs/enemy-data/humans/nobushi/kairagi.md

   * This weapon infusion cannot be neutralised by any Elemental Reactions.
 * Clenches and raise their fist to taunt their opponents, said taunt is identical to that of the Maguu Kenki.
   * They will not perform this move if they are in an Avenger state.
 * When an ally Kairagi dies in battle, the other Kairagi will attempt to avenge their fallen comrade.
-The Kairagi imbues itself with a dark-purple aura, as well as infusing its' blade with Electro.
+The Kairagi imbues itself with a dark-purple aura, as well as infusing its blade with Electro.
   * While in this state, the Kairagi is also immune to all stun Skills, including Frozen Elemental reactions and Zhongli's Planet Befall Petrified.
   * The Kairagi will then gain a 30-second 50% max HP increase (this will also heal the Kairagi if it is under its max HP) and will then enter the Avenger state permanently.
   * While in this state the Kairagi has increased interruption resistance and will always prioritize infusing their blade if the blade's infusion ends.
-* Points its' blade towards the player and charge towards them once.
+* Points its blade towards the player and charge towards them once.
 * Performs a spin attack.
 * Jumps towards the player location and performs a downwards strike.
   * In the Avenger state, It is possible for the Kairagi to perform a double slash after this attack.
-* Enters a stance with its' blade held downwards, pointed diagonally, during which it will block player attacks from the direction they're facing.
+* Enters a stance with its blade held downwards, pointed diagonally, during which it will block player attacks from the direction they're facing.
 * Clenches its fist towards the player.
   * This move is unique to the Kairagi Electro variant.